 Bunratty Castle is a beautifully maintained castle that you have to visit when in the area.
 Take the opportunity to explore its fascinating history and learn more about this 15th-Century tower house.
 It really is one of the best castles in Ireland that’s easy to visit.

 Don’t forget to take a peek at the Bunratty Folk Park that is an open-air museum of more than 30 historical buildings from across Ireland.
 Plus, they’ve got a medieval banquet hall where you can enjoy a three-course meal.

 9.)
 Doe Castle

 Doe Castle might look a little different to some of the other best castles in Ireland, but don’t let that put you off.
 It’s a truly gorgeous castle to explore.

 Even now, Doe castle is considered one of the best examples of how a ‘working castle’ would historically operate.

 10.)
 Doonagore Castle

-Traditionally used a navigation point by weary sailors Doonagore Castle is a picturesque example of a tower house or castle that sits so beautifully within the west-coast of Ireland’s landscape – it’s also a great point to watch the sunset over the Atlantic Ocean.
-Beautiful.
+Traditionally used a navigation point by weary sailors Doonagore Castle is a picturesque example of a tower house or castle that sits on the west coast.
+It’s truly magnificent to see and perfect when the sun starts to go down.
+The colours here are amazing.